Alpha testing: all current functionality is free while VAT Engine is in active development

 • The same card can then run a controlled import for those normalized events.

 • If Shopify reports that the fetched order snapshot is partial or truncated, VAT Engine still shows the preview for diagnosis but blocks the import until a complete order fetch is available.
+The preview helps you verify one order before importing it.
+It does not replace historical sync, reconciliation, or the final review of filing-ready classifications.

 Automatic Source Attribution